TakeLab/podium/docs/source/advanced.rst

 ---------------------

 Another instance where you would want to manipulate datasets is where you have multiple datasets of the same task type and want to train a single model on the concatenation of those datasets.
-For this case, we have implemented a helper function which concatenates a given list of datasets creates a new dataset containing all the instances in the concatenated datasets.
+For this case, we have implemented a helper function which concatenates a given list of datasets and creates a new dataset containing all the instances in the concatenated datasets.

 There is a certain degree of intervention you need to do here -- the concatenated datasets can have different vocabularies, so you either need to be certain that the vocabularies are equal or provide a new Field which will be constructed on the (processed) values of all datasets.